franton/MacMini-Server-AutoBuildScript/README.md

 Casper Distribution Server Automated Build Script
 =================================================

-Version 1.1 - 28th April
+Version 2.0 - 29th October 2015.

-This script is meant to be run as part of a Casper Imaging workflow and will happily set up an OS X 10.9 Server with the following services:
+This script is meant to be run as part of a Casper Imaging workflow and will happily set up an OS X Server with the following services:

 1) Casper AFP/HTTPS Distribution Point